"I talk about my identity openly because of the Indigenous and queer voices that were silenced before me."

 Eartheater (aka Alex Drewchin) extols the virtues of Gang Gang Dance's non-escapist, non-pacifying new record.

-Stream the album and read a love letter to it by Seth Bogart (Hunx and His Punx) here.
+Stream the new album and read a reflection on it by Waxahatchee's Katie Crutchfield.

 Singer-songwriter and band founder Lucas Fitzsimons compiles his favorite car jams.